KomMonitor/client-config/README.md

 To shutdown call `pm2 stop <app_name>` in the terminal.
 This will stop the service.
 To completely remove it from PM2, call `pm2 delete <app_name>`.

 ### Docker
-The **KomMonitor Processing Engine** can also be build and deployed as Docker image (i.e. `docker build -t kommonitor/client-config:latest .`).
+The **KomMonitor Client Config** component can also be build and deployed as Docker image (i.e. `docker build -t kommonitor/client-config:latest .`).
 The project contains the associated `Dockerfile` and an exemplar `docker-compose.yml` on project root level.
 The Dockerfile contains a `RUN npm install --production` command, so necessary node dependencies will be fetched on build time.

 The exemplar [docker-compose.yml](./docker-compose.yml) file specifies only a the **web client** and **client config service** components of the KomMonitor stack

 ### Exemplar docker-compose File with explanatory comments

-Only contains subset of whole KomMonitor stack to focus on the config parameters of this component
+Only contains subset of whole KomMonitor stack to focus on the config parameters of this component.
+See separate [KomMonitor docker repository](https://github.com/KomMonitor/docker) for full information on launching all KomMonitor components via docker.

 ```yml